R v Zundel: Second trial

 On May 13, 1988, Zündel was convicted in the subsequent trial, and was sentenced to nine months in prison.
 District Court Judge Thomas noted that his sentence was less severe than the sentence in the first trial, as he could not find evidence that Zündel was able to have a "significant part of the community react to his beliefs".
 On February 5, 1990, a panel of the Court of Appeal composed of Justices John Watson Brooke, John Wilson Morden, and Patrick Thomas Galligan unanimously upheld both the judgment and the sentence.
 In response, Zündel pursued an appeal to the Supreme Court.

 The issue before the Supreme Court was whether section 181 (formerly section 177) of the Code infringed "the guarantee of freedom of expression in section 2(b) of the Canadian Charter of Rights and Freedoms and, if so, whether section 181 is justifiable under section 1 of the Charter".

 Supreme Court of Canada

 Zündel appealed the decision of the Court of Appeal for Ontario to the Supreme Court of Canada, which heard the case on December 10, 1991.
-On August 27, 1992, Justice Beverley McLachlin authored the majority opinion representing four justices, while Justices Peter Cory and Frank Iacobucci wrote the dissenting opinion.
+On August 27, 1992, Justice Beverley McLachlin authored the majority ecision representing four justices, while Justices Peter Cory and Frank Iacobucci wrote the dissenting reasons.
 The Court concluded that section 181 of the Criminal Code, which prohibited the dissemination of false news was unconstitutional because it encroached upon the right to freedom of expression provided in section 2(b) of the Charter.
 Furthermore, the Court ruled that this infringement was not justified under section 1 of the Charter.
 Consequently, Zündel's appeal was successful, and his conviction was overturned.